KiwifruitDev/sfm_extended_ase/README.md

 # SFM Extended Animation Set Editor Buttons
 Adds direct element creation buttons to the Animation Set Editor in SFM.

-This script also removes the **+** button from the Animation Set Editor, as it is no longer needed.
+This script can also remove the **+** button from the Animation Set Editor, if desired.

 Requires [Autoinit Manager](https://steamcommunity.com/sharedfiles/filedetails/?id=3400621327) to work.